BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 VoiceOver and Voice Control, as well as Hover Text, to more easily check some accessibility in the simulator, without having to deal with the (shortcomings of) the Accessibility Inspector.
-This will help you not having to always immediately run your device on an iOS device to test it... mostly.
+This will help you not having to always immediately run your device on an iOS device to test it... mostly — the experience on an iOS device should still be your source of truth because of certain differences between the platforms, even within an iOS app on the Mac.
 But we'll get to that.

 <!--more-->